unisave-cloud/website/src/docs/epic-authentication/epic-authentication.md

 }
 ```

+You can read the section [Epic Auth Bootstrapper](#epic-auth-bootstrapper) to learn more about this.

 ## Basic EOS SDK Component

-The `BasicEOSSDKComponent` is a `MonoBehaviour` scripts responsible for loading and managing the EOS SDK and for initializing a `PlatformInterface` instance used for the interaction with EOS.
+The `BasicEOSSDKComponent` is a `MonoBehaviour` script responsible for loading and managing the EOS SDK and for initializing a `PlatformInterface` instance used for the interaction with EOS.
 The script is located in [`Assets/Plugins/UnisaveEpicAuthentication/Scripts/BasicEOSSDKComponent.cs`](https://github.com/unisave-cloud/epic-authentication/blob/master/Assets/Plugins/UnisaveEpicAuthentication/Scripts/BasicEOSSDKComponent.cs)

 It is meant as a reasonable default for most games that want to integrate with *Epic Online Services*, so you can just drop it into your game and use it as is.
 If you, however, need some additional features, you can always copy its code into a new component and modify it as you see fit.